My latest curly girl method results before and after with wavy hair

-If you have frizz and want to know how to manage curly hair take a look at my original curly girl quick start guide here.
 You can then refer back to this as hopefully it will make more sense.

 In this postal I be showing you my curly girl before and after photos which show you just what you can achieve with natural waves or curls.
 My hair improves with every wash day and I am sure I will go on to achieve more healthier natural curls in the future.
 The important thing with following the curly girl routine is do not give up, some days your hair may not play ball others you will love it.
 No two wash days are the same.